 - Waste Management

-Our environmental management strategy is based on the values and objectives set forth in our Health, Environment, Safety, Security & Sustainability Policy and our 2020 sustainability goals.
+Our environmental management strategy is based on the values and objectives set forth in our Health, Environment, Safety and Security (HESS) Policy and our 2020 sustainability goals.
 We carefully manage environmental activities and address environmental stewardship at every level of our organization.

-The management teams of our brands identify and manage environmental aspects and impacts, supervise the environmental performance of the ships and ensure compliance with environmental statutory requirements, best management practices and company environmental procedures.
-Most importantly, the dedicated ships’ Officers and crew carry out our policies and procedures on board.
+Our management teams identify and manage environmental aspects and impacts, supervise the environmental performance of our ships and ensure compliance with environmental statutory requirements, best management practices and company environmental procedures.
+Most importantly, our dedicated ships’ officers and crew carry out our policies and procedures onboard, every day.

-In order to support our environmental strategies, each brand has implemented an Environmental Management System (EMS) in accordance with the International Organization for Standardization (ISO) Standard 14001 and some also have ISO 9001 Quality Management Systems.
-An independent, third-party organization audits and certifies the EMS of each of our brands in accordance with ISO 14001.
-We have also developed a greenhouse gas inventory management plan (GHG IMP) in accordance with the requirements of the ISO 14064-1:2006 and The Greenhouse Gas Protocol, which enables Lloyd’s Register Quality Assurance Inc., our third-party GHG verifier, to certify our GHG emissions inventory to that standard.
+To further support our environmental strategies, our Environmental Management System (EMS) is certified in accordance with the ISO 14001:2015 Environmental Management System standard.
+An independent, third-party organization audits and certifies our EMS in accordance with ISO 14001.
+We have also developed a greenhouse gas inventory management plan (GHG IMP) in accordance with the requirements of the ISO 14064-1:2006 and The Greenhouse Gas Protocol, which enables our third-party GHG verifier to certify our GHG emissions inventory to that standard.

 We have invested in a number of environmental initiatives based on our impacts.
 We are also actively involved in research and development projects for our existing ships and for new ships under development.
 We have dedicated departments that evaluate technologies and new systems for installation throughout our fleet.
-These departments evaluate technical, regulatory, safety, environmental and operational aspects associated with the systems/technologies.
-Among the challenges typically encountered when adapting shore-based technologies to shipboard use are adjustments for space, weight and access limitations, material standards, operating environment and regulatory approvals.
-All of these factors increase the complexity of projects to improve environmental technologies in the maritime environment.
-In order to expedite the process, ships within the fleet are regularly selected to test systems/technologies and run pilot programs.
+These departments evaluate technical, regulatory, safety, environmental and operational aspects associated with maritime environmental systems/technologies.
+Among the challenges typically encountered when adapting shore-based technologies to maritime use are adjustments for space, weight and access limitations, material standards, operating environment and regulatory approvals.
+All of these factors increase the complexity of projects to improve environmental technologies in the maritime domain.
+In order to efficiently evaluate these opportunities, ships within the fleet are regularly selected to test systems/technologies and run pilot programs.

-We partner with a variety of environmentally focused organizations.
+We partner with a variety of environmentally-focused organizations.
 The goals of these partnerships vary depending on the type of organization.
 To learn more about our partnerships, visit Our Partners section in the Appendix of this report.